allenm/python-live-stylus/README.md

 ## License

-SeaJS is available under the terms of the [MIT License](http://seajs.org/LICENSE.md).
+live-py-stylus is available under the terms of the [MIT License](http://seajs.org/LICENSE.md).